awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-reference-get-started.md

    Enter an AWS Elastic Beanstalk environment name (current value is "HelloWorld-env"):
    ```
 **Note**
-If you have a space in your application name, make sure you do not have a space in your environment name\.
+If you have a space in your application name, be sure you do not have a space in your environment name\.

 1. When you are prompted, choose an environment tier\.
 For more information about environment tiers, see [Environment Tier](concepts.md#concepts-tier)\.
 For this example, we'll use **1**\.